pythonnet/pythonnet.github.io/README.md

 implementation of the Python language, you should check out the [IronPython][1] project, which is in active development.

-Python for .NET is currently compatible and tested with Python releases 2.7 and 3.5-3.7.
+Python.NET is currently compatible and tested with Python releases 2.7 and 3.5-3.8.
-Current releases are available at the [Python for .NET website][2].
+Current releases are available at the [Python.NET website][2].
-To subscribe to the [Python for .NET mailing list][3] or read the [online archives][4] of the list, see the [mailing list information][3] page.
-Use the [Python for .NET issue tracker][55] to report issues.
+To subscribe to the [Python.NET mailing list][3] or read the [online archives][4] of the list, see the [mailing list information][3] page.
+Use the [Python.NET issue tracker][55] to report issues.

--   This page provides a detailed overview of Python for .NET, as well as some basic usage examples.
+-   This page provides a detailed overview of Python.NET, as well as some basic usage examples.
 Many other examples can be found in the demos and unit tests for the package.
 -   Checkout the [PythonNet][77] code from github.